dcloudio/hbuilderx-extension-docs/en/Tutorial/App/hosting.md

 Two ways:

 Method 1.
-Via [uniCloud Console](https://unicloud.dcloud.net.cn/), upload on the web page.
+Visit [uniCloud Console](https://unicloud.dcloud.net.cn/), upload on the web page.

   When uploading, you can upload by file or folder.